eouia/MMM-Tools/README.md

 ## Old Updates
 ### 2019-01-13
-- Voice warning alert be enabled with MMM-AssistantMk2
+- Voice warning alert be enabled with MMM-AssistantMk2 (need myMagicWord fetaure of MMM-AssistantMk2)
 ```js
 warning_text: {
   CPU_TEMPERATURE : "The temperature of CPU is over %VAL%",